sanjaiyan-dev/SanPasJS/sanpasjs-website/docs/guides/caveats/index.md

 ## Issue when doing multiplication

-Currently `sanpasjs` doesn't support `*` character to multiply but, you can overcome this issue using `mul` key word.
+Currently, `sanpasjs` doesn't support `*` character to multiply but, you can overcome this issue using `mul` keyword.

 ```pascal:line-numbers
 program multiply_san(input,output);